Veikkaus Arena: Other and former names

 The national broadcaster Yle calls the arena "Helsingin areena" or "Helsingforsarenan" ("the Helsinki Arena" in Finnish and Swedish).
 The newspaper Helsingin Sanomat calls it "Helsinki-areena".

 It was branded as "Hartwall Areena" from its opening until 2014, and as "Hartwall Arena" thereafter until 2 March 2022.
 The beverage company Hartwall, also based in Helsinki, was its largest sponsor, and thus got the naming rights.
-Hartwall ended its sponsorship in March 2022, to avoid association with the then-Russian owners of the arena, Roman Rotenberg and Gennady Timchenko, in the wake of the Russian invasion of Ukraine.
+Hartwall ended its sponsorship in March 2022, to avoid association with the Russian then-owners of the arena, Roman Rotenberg and Gennady Timchenko, in the wake of the Russian invasion of Ukraine.
 In September 2024, the Finnish government announced that it would spend €200,000 on drafting a law that would allow the seizure of the arena from Rotenberg and Timchenko.
 That November, Rotenberg and Timchenko sold their ownership of the arena to Finnish real estate investment company Trevian, with its CEO Reima Södervall along with Heikki Viitikko planning to have the venue reopened by early 2025.
-In February 2025 the deal was finalised, with the facility scheduled to re-open in October.
+In February 2025, the deal was finalised, with the facility reopening in October.